It’s Not About Definitions and Labels

 We’re not interested in imposing labels, or even providing definitions.
 For our purposes, that’s not necessary or helpful.

-Instead, we’re offering tools for thinking about childhood or teenage sexual experiences that may have caused or contributed to current problems.
+Instead, we’re offering tools for thinking about past sexual experiences that may have caused or contributed to current problems.

 But We Can’t Escape Words

 Of course, we had to choose some words.
-We settled on “unwanted or abusive sexual experiences in childhood.”
+We settled on “unwanted or abusive sexual experiences.”

-This is how we refer, on this site, to childhood and adolescent sexual experiences that can cause a variety of problems, well into adulthood.
+This is how we refer, on this site, to past sexual experiences that can cause a variety of problems, long after they happened.